 All family members need comfortable hiking shoes to prevent blistering.
 When hiking, tuck pant cuffs into socks and boots to protect against ticks.
 Kids should wear brightly colored clothes to increase visibility.
 Caps or hats will help guard against the sun and insects.

 Setting Up a Campsite

-Natural hazards such as forest fires and fallen trees are less likely to be encountered at campgrounds that can be accessed by cars.
+Natural hazards, such as forest fires and fallen trees, are less likely to be a problem at campgrounds that you can reach by car.
 But other dangers lurk, such as broken glass, discarded needles, and other hazardous trash.

 Scout the area before setting up a tent.
 In wilderness areas, look for signs of animal and insect use; for example, yellowjacket wasps build their nests in the ground.
 If berries are plentiful at a site, bears may forage for food there.

 To build a firepit, look for a clearing and previous firepits.
 During fire-hazard periods and dry seasons, use portable stoves rather than campfires.